My art shares explorations of untamed spaces and evokes the sense of wonder that connecting with nature brings.

-The drama of tumbling hills and sweeping skies on my daily walks around the Calder Valley and surrounding moorland bring a constant source of inspiration.
-In spring, curlews, skylarks, lapwings, golden plovers, twites and snipe enliven the tops with their mysterious calling whilst below, dippers, herons and kingfishers animate the Calder and its tributaries.
+The drama of tumbling hills, unpredictable weather and seasonal transformations on my walks around the Calder Valley and surrounding moorland are a constant source of inspiration.

-I enjoy working with organic materials such as charcoal, wood and paper and make woodcut prints, large scale charcoal drawings and wildlife dioramas in found wooden boxes, .
+I enjoy working with organic materials such as charcoal, wood and paper making prints, large scale charcoal drawings and wildlife dioramas in found wooden boxes.

 In my studio I create woodcuts celebrating native birds such as Curlews, Golden Plovers and Twites which enliven the spring uplands with their mysterious calling.
 The glorious ambers and yellows of the Autumn woodland and misty moors are reflected in my work along with the herons on Hebden Water.